AviatrixSystems/Docs/StartUpGuides/azure-aviatrix-cloud-controller-startup-guide.rst

     |dropdown|

 #.
 At Basics header, create new Resource Group titled "aviatrix" , virtual machine name can be "aviatrixController".
-    For instance size we recomend at least 8GB of RAM so B2ms should be sufficient.
+    For instance size we recommend at least 8GB of RAM so B2ms should be sufficient.
 Next enter a username, password and Resource group, click OK.

     |Azure_Basics|